Quick link to GitHub repository

 The sensor nodes communicate with a sensor controller using a Serial Peripheral Interface (SPI) on each Arduino.
 The nodes are daisy-chained so that multiple nodes share the sensor controller’s single SPI port.
 More detail is given in the Sensor Network section below.

 Each sensor controller is connected via the SPI daisy-chain to up to 16 sensor nodes.
-The controller takes the role of the SPI master, while the nodes are all SPI slave devices.
 This means that all data transfers between the controller and its nodes are initiated by the controller.

-One or more sensor controllers will be connected to the central control processor (probably a Raspberry Pi Zero) via an I2C bus.
-Each sensor controller will have a unique I2C address, and will act as an I2C slave device, while the central processor will be the I2C master.
-Again, this means the master will initiate all data transfers, but the slaves (the sensor controllers) will be able to interrupt the central processor to request a data transfer, which will usually be a single data byte that contains:
+One or more sensor controllers will be connected to the central processor, such as a Raspberry Pi, via an I2C bus.
+Each sensor controller will have a unique I2C address, and will act as an I2C peripheral device, while the central processor will be the I2C controller device.
+Again, this means the central processor will initiate all data transfers between itself and the sensor controllers, but the sensor controllers will be able to interrupt the central processor to request a data transfer.
+Each data transfer will be a single data byte that contains:

-- a sensor number on a node (0 to 7)
+- a sensor number connected to a node (3 bits, 0 to 7)

-- the node number on the controller (0 to 15)
+- the node number connected to the controller (4 bits, 0 to 15)

-- whether the sensor turned on (detection) or off (no detection)
+- whether the sensor turned on or off (1 bit, 1 for detect or 0 for no detect)

-Just about any Arduino device (except for the smallest ones with very few I/O pins) can serve as a sensor controller.
-For testing, I’m using an Arduino Uno, but for the actual layout I’ll probably use another Adafruit Pro Trinket or an Arduino Micro, both of which are much more compact than the Uno and still have sufficient I/O pins.
+Just about any Arduino device with enough I/O pins can serve as a sensor controller.
+For testing, I have used an Arduino UNO, but for the actual layout I’ll probably use an Adafruit Pro Trinket or ItsyBitsy 32u4, which are much more compact and less expensive than the UNO but still have sufficient I/O pins.

 This section describes the Arduino sketches which run on a sensor controller and the sensor nodes attached to it.

-The Arduino sketch which runs on each sensor node can be found in my GitHub repository at https://github.com/twrackers/TrackSensor-sketches/tree/master/sketches/TrackSensor_Slave.
+The Arduino sketch which runs on each sensor node can be found in my GitHub repository at github.com/twrackers/TrackSensor-sketches/tree/main/TrackSensor_Node.

 Once the sensors are calibrated, the sketch enters a fast loop (around 20 Hz) where it samples its analog inputs, masks off unused channels (more on that below), and saves the current sense/no-sense state of all channels.

-The sensor node also has an interrupt handler which takes control briefly when the SPI interface’s SS (Slave Select) pin, driven by the sensor controller, changes state to start or complete an SPI data transfer.
+The sensor node also has an interrupt handler which takes control briefly when the SPI interface’s CS (Chip Select) pin, driven by the sensor controller, changes state to start or complete an SPI data transfer.

-The Arduino sketch which runs on each sensor controller can be found in my GitHub repository at https://github.com/twrackers/TrackSensor-sketches/tree/master/sketches/TrackSensor_Master.
+The Arduino sketch which runs on each sensor controller can be found in my GitHub repository at github.com/twrackers/TrackSensor-sketches/tree/main/TrackSensor_Controller.

-Each sensor node is connected via its SPI interface, possibly with additional sensor nodes, to a sensor controller.
+Each sensor node is connected via its SPI interface, possibly daisy-chained with additional sensor nodes, to a sensor controller.
 The sensor controller periodically performs a data transfer of mask bytes into the sensor nodes, and at the same time receives the sensor status bytes from the nodes.
-It then determines which node channels changed state between sense and no-sense, and queues up event bytes which will be sent to the central control processor via the controller’s I2C interface.
+It then determines which node channels changed state between sense and no-sense, and queues up event bytes which will be sent to the central controller via the I2C bus.
 Each event byte contains the node number (0 to 15), its channel number (0 to 7), and whether the sensor’s new state is sense or no-sense.

 The purpose of the mask byte passed to each node is to set which of the node’s channels will be monitored.
 A channel that is masked off will always return the no-sense state.
-Through some coding “magic”, the TrackSensor_Master sketch uses these mask bytes at startup to count how many nodes are connected to it.
-The central processor can then read the node count for each sensor controller to verify that the track sensor network has started up correctly.
-You can read an explanation of how the node-counting is done in the source files in the GitHub repository above.
+At startup, the TrackSensor_Controller sketch uses these mask bytes to count how many nodes are connected to its daisy chain.
+The central processor will then read the node count from each sensor controller to verify that the track sensor network has started up correctly.
+You can read an explanation of how the node counting is done in the source files in the GitHub repository above.